flutter/website/src/development/tools/devtools/memory.md

 ### Analysis and snapshots

-All Analyses and snapshots are displayed in a table tree:
+All analyses and snapshots are displayed in a table tree:

 ![Two Tabs Memory Actions]({{site.url}}/assets/images/docs/tools/devtools/memory_table_tree_view.png){:width="100%"}